Bolivar Trask

-Bolivar Trask is a fictional supervillain appearing in American comic books published by Marvel Comics.
+Bolivar Trask is a supervillain appearing in American comic books published by Marvel Comics.
 He is a military scientist whose company Trask Industries is well known as the creator of the Sentinels.
 He is also the father of Larry Trask and Madame Sanctity.

 Bolivar Trask appears in the 2014 film X-Men: Days of Future Past, portrayed by Peter Dinklage.

 Publication history

 Bolivar Trask was created by writer Stan Lee and artist/co-writer Jack Kirby, and first appeared in The X-Men #14 (November 1965).